homemadearcade/zero/todo/__ICEBOX-CHORES.md

 Also a Layers Entity.
 Because Layers is common across CodrawingScene and Game Instance Maybe even a LayerGroup class?

-DATA VALIDATIN FOR CLASSES, BRUSHES, ETC
+DATA VALIDATIN FOR ENTITY_MODELES, BRUSHES, ETC
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------